6 must-visit sundowner spots

-So this summer there is nowhere more iconic to catch the sunset with a cocktail or craft beer in hand, than the brand new Watchful Mary bar.
+So this summer there is nowhere more iconic to catch the sunset whilst dining on a fresh delicious meal than the brand new restaurant Emily Scott Food.
 Whether or not you get to see the flash, it’s set to be Cornwall’s hottest spot for a sundowner about as close to the horizon as you can get without getting your feet wet.

 Self-catering properties in Watergate Bay.